Auth

 }

-• 400 wrong password (this might be not implemented based on the project security's concerns)
+200successful login400wrong password (this might be not implemented based on the project security's concerns)401user inactive, the email has not been verified404user with this username/email does not exists500generic error

 Password change